Comment (0)

 • icing sugar, for dusting

-Cut the brioche (or small buns) in half lengthwise.
-Using a pastry brush, soak both parts of the cake (or the buns) with syrup.
-Fill a pastry bag with a smooth or decorative tip with cream and squeeze it onto the lower part of the brioche, then cover it with the top part.
-To finish, sprinkle with powdered sugar, cut and serve.
+Cut the brioche (or the mini brioches) in half horizontally.
+Using a pastry brush, soak both halves lightly with the syrup.
+Fill a piping bag fitted with a plain or decorative nozzle with the cream and pipe it onto the bottom half of the brioche, then place the top half over it.
+To finish, dust with icing sugar, slice and serve.

 Enjoy!